leap-stc/leap-stc.github.io/book/guides/team_docs.md

 - \[ \] Consider enabling notifications for [](onboarding.github)
 - \[ \] Make a PR to the `_config.yaml` file [here](https://github.com/leap-stc/leap-stc.github.io/blob/fd69890ffc2f1871968e39b1c460370a0b3f98b3/book/_config.yml#L40-L51) in a PR. to add a picture and your personal data to the webpage.
 - \[ \] Get access to the [Grafana Dashboard](https://grafana.leap.2i2c.cloud)
+- \[ \] Request access to a service account to monitor Google Dataflow and Storage from the [Google Cloud Console](https://console.cloud.google.com/welcome?project=leap-pangeo) by raising an issue [here](https://github.com/leap-stc/data-and-compute-team/issues)

 (onboarding.slack)=